Residential week 1: Friday 9th – 16th January 2026.

 now sign up to our email list, whether you want to take part, or just keep up to date.

-August 15th conspirators at Bwlch Corog for the FfS residential.
+January 9th conspirators at Bwlch Corog for the Winter week of FfS residential.
 Learning through making.

-November date TBC screening of the finely woven braid (our film) free and open to all.
+June date & local venue TBC screening the finely woven braid (our film) free and open to all.

 Beyond that… we are ambitious, we want this film to have a life beyond the project, and intend submitting it to film festivals and finding other ways of distributing it.